josephluck/internote/README.md

 Each Internote service defines it's own types for request and response DTOs.
 These types are consumed by client applications to construct strongly-typed SDKs on top of the services.

-Each Internote service defines request body validation using API Gateway Request Body Validations using the Serverless framework as per this guide.

 **Database**

-The Internote services use DynamoDB for data persistence.
+Each service may use DynamoDB for database-like persistence.
 Each service is responsible for defining it's own DynamoDB schema and management.

-The Internote services uses Type Dynamo as an ORM on top of DynamoDB.
 Since DynamoDB is schemaless, attributes that are added to a model after initial set up and deployment are defined as optional attributes and are enforced as such using strict TypeScript compiler options.

-**Domains**

-There are two domains available for Internote services:
+**Stages / domains**

+CDK is setup with the concept of a "stage" which is an isolated deployment of the entire Internote stack.
+These stages are used to resemble environments.
+There are two main "environments" set up, although others can be deployed easily:

 - https://dev-services.internote.app
 - https://services.internote.app

-Each service is responsible for defining it's routing via it's serverless.yml definition.
-Deployment of the API gateway and domain name is done in the [services/health/serverless.yml](/services/health/serverless.yml) service via serverless-domain-manager.

 **API Gateway**

-An API Gateway is created by the Serverless framework to route traffic from the internet through to the lambdas that power the Internote services.
-Each service references this API Gateway in it's Serverless set up as to use the same API Gateway.
+An API Gateway is created by the Serverless framework to route traffic from the internet through to the lambdas that power the back-end services.
+Each service references this API Gateway in it's CDK set up.

-Since the Internote services are designed to be called by a 3rd party client application (such as the front-end that powers the Internote editor), CORS is enabled for every lambda that the front-end hits directly.
+Since the Internote services are designed to be called by a 3rd party client application (such as the front-end that powers the Internote editor), CORS is enabled for every lambda integration to the API gateway.

-**SSL**
+**Domain / SSL**

+The domain and SSL configuration is managed manually through Route53 and AWS Certificate Manager using the AWS console.

-SSL certificates are managed by AWS Certificate Manager where a sub-domain wildcard SSL certificate is linked with the API gateway that powers Internote services.
+SSL certificates are managed by AWS Certificate Manager where a sub-domain wildcard SSL certificate is linked with the API gateway.

-**Set up**

-Since Route53 is not covered by the Serverless framework, the domain and SSL set up is managed manually through Route53 and AWS Certificate Manager using the AWS console.

 **Email**

-The Internote services send emails to users.
-Amazon SES is set up and configured for this purpose and is set up loosely according to these guidelines.
+Amazon SES is used to send e-mails to users.
+Typically `no-reply@internote.app` is used as the sending address.

-Note that SES is set up manually outside of the Serverless framework using the AWS console.
+> Note that SES is set up outside the context of the CDK application manually through the AWS console.

-The Internote service's lambdas are set up to send from "no-reply@internote.app"

 **Receiving email**

-Although Internote does not support replies on emails sent to users, an S3 bucket is set up to receive e-mails.
+There is no facility for Internote to receive e-mail from users.

 # Deployment

-The infrastructure for Internote is managed by AWS CDK.

 #### Set up